Search for charts information data with iNavX

 In Waypoints view there is an option "Port Search". one can enter any part of a name to display all occurrences of what is prompted.
 Select with a tap the place immediately opens the chart centered on this location.

 These textual information are implemented with Navionics charts.
 They are loaded on your mobile and available without any network connection.
-The detailed information provided by other applications often require, as the "Google" of iNavX, access to databases, so to the Internet.
+More detailed information provided by other applications often requires, just like iNavX's "Google" option, Access to databases, so to the Internet.
 They are therefore only useful close to the shore.

-A question on AppStore in the comment to read the Navionics, do they work seagoing ?
-J'ai dit un iPad 3G, thank you in advance for your answer.
+1. A query on AppStore in the comment for reading Navionics charts, Do they work in offshore navigation? ?
+I have a so-called 3G iPad, Thank you in advance for your answer.

-Unlike Google dashes are not neutralized as a space, therefore
+2. Unlike Google, hyphens are not neutralized as a space, therefore

-no big deal but I trust you for the next version neutralizes dashes
+No big deal but I trust you that the next version neutralizes the dashes

 Find "ST MALO" but only give the heading and distance

-Yet I have the latest version of the iPad as on the iPhone
+I have the latest version on the iPad as well as on the iPhone

-Jean, I get exactly the same information about Saint-Malo as La Baule on this article screenshots.
+1. Jean, I get exactly the same information about Saint-Malo as La Baule on this article screenshots.
 I sent you my own screenshots by MMS.
-I do not understand that you do not get it ?
+I don't understand why you don't get them ?

 Also I noticed that C-maps have more information in general available on the charts but then you can not use Apple products only PC Windows.